-Ask a computer science student in the US or Western Europe what technologies they are studying, and what they want to work with in future, and it is almost one hundred per cent certain they won’t say mainframes.
+Ask a computer science student in the US or Western Europe what technologies they are studying, and what they want to work with in the future, and it is almost one hundred percent certain they won’t say mainframes.

 Mainly large organisations with complex legacy systems, such as retail banking or life insurance, have extensive mainframe estates.
 And even where the hardware itself has remained unchanged for many years, the software continues to require updates due to product changes, new regulations, and changes in the law.

 So if nobody is studying how to maintain these systems, or the programming languages used to modify them, then how can those important industries still rely on the mainframe?